-Letter of Intent - Children's Rights – Yehezkel Margalit
+Letter of Intent—Children’s Rights—Yehezkel Margalit

-I am researching and teaching family law and more specifically parent-child relationships more than a decade and a half.
-My Ph.D. thesis was dedicated to the subject of “Determining Legal Parentage by Agreement”.
-One of its substantial conclusions is the acute need in subordinating every private agreement between any (two) individuals who intend to become the parent of the resulted child to the doctrine of the best interests of the child/BIC and preserving his rights.
+I have been researching and teaching family law and more specifically parent–child relationships for more than a decade and a half.
+My Ph.D. thesis was titled Determining Legal Parentage by Agreement.
+One of its substantial conclusions is the acute need to subordinate every private agreement between any (two) individuals who intend to become a parent of a child to the doctrine of the best interests of the child (BIC) so that such child’s rights are protected.

-Since I accomplished writing my Ph.D. thesis a decade ago, I have published numerous articles in leading law reviews abroad and in Israel.
-Similarly, in the years 2017-9 I wrote the following two books in Cambridge University Press: The Jewish Family – Between Family Law and Contract Law (2017); Determining Legal Parentage - Between Family Law and Contract Law (2019).
-The red thread of all my research is the significant prerequisite to take into consideration both the BIC and preserving his rights in any private parental agreement between the (two) individuals planning to become the legal parents of the intended child.
+Since completing my Ph.D. thesis a decade ago, I have published numerous articles in leading international and Israeli law journals.
+In addition, I authored two monographs published by Cambridge University Press: The Jewish Family—Between Family Law and Contract Law (2017); Determining Legal Parentage—Between Family Law and Contract Law (2019).
+The golden thread throughout my research is the significant prerequisite to take into consideration both the BIC and the protection of the child’s rights in any private parental agreement between any (two) individuals planning to become legal parents of a child.
 In my recent book I intensively explored these two doctrines.

-Several weeks ago, Bar-Ilan University announced me that they are interested in publishing my book entitled: Parent-Child Relationships - Between Family Law and Contract Law (Bar-Ilan University Press, 2022).
-This book consolidates my research of the Israeli law during the past decade, including extensive deliberations of the abovementioned two doctrines.
+Several weeks ago, Bar-Ilan University advised me that they that they are interested in publishing my book, which will be titled: Parent–Child Relationships—Between Family Law and Contract Law (Bar-Ilan University Press, 2022).
+This book consolidates my research of the Israeli law over the past decade, including extensive deliberations of the said two principal doctrines.

-Following the conclusion of my 2019 book that the peak of the children's rights revolution has not reached its deserved destination, about two years ago I launched a new comprehensive research project, hopefully it will be compiled as the following tentative book title - Taking Children's Rights Seriously.
+Following the conclusion of my 2019 book that the peak of the children’s rights revolution has not reached its deserved destination, about two years ago I launched a new comprehensive research project.
+It is hoped that this will be published with the working title: Taking Children’s Rights Seriously.

-Its three main themes will be – the unborn child's rights; the new frontiers of children's rights as human rights; Israeli and Palestinian children as human beings.
+Its three main themes will be: the unborn child’s rights; the new frontiers of children’s rights as human rights; Israeli and Palestinian children as human beings.

-Regarding the first theme, I have elaborated on the "rights" of both the frozen embryo and the fetus.
-Therefore, I conducted last year in Bar-Ilan University an interdisciplinary research group on the ethics of cryopreserved fertilized embryos.
-In this framework I recently finished writing the following article - “From (Moral) Status (Of the Frozen Embryo) To (Relational) Contract and Back Again to (Relational Moral) Status”.
-I presented it already to this forum as well as to the Israeli Contract Forum.
-It will be presented also to the forthcoming tenth conference in the Obligations series, that will be held in Banff, Canada from July 11–15, 2022.
-Concerning abortion, I published a year ago the following article: Towards A New Archimedean Point of Maternal vs. Fetal Rights?
+Regarding the first theme, I have elaborated on the “rights” of both the frozen embryo and the fetus.
+Therefore, I conducted in 2020 at Bar-Ilan University an interdisciplinary research group on the ethics of cryopreserved fertilized embryos.
+Off the back of this, I recently finished an article titled From (Moral) Status (of the Frozen Embryo) to (Relational) Contract and Back Again to (Relational Moral) Status.
+I presented it to this forum as well as to the Israeli Contract Forum.
+It will also be presented to the forthcoming tenth conference in the Obligations series, to be held in Banff, Canada (July 11–15, 2022).

+In 2021, on the theme of abortion, I published an article titled Towards A New Archimedean Point of Maternal vs. Fetal Rights?
 81 Louisiana Law Review 447 (2021).
-Likewise, my Abortion entry was accepted for publication in: Marriage and Divorce in America: Issues, Trends, and Controversies (forthcoming, Jaimee L. Hartenstein ed., 2022).
+Likewise, my Abortion entry was accepted for publication in Marriage and Divorce in America: Issues, Trends, and Controversies (forthcoming, Jaimee L. Hartenstein ed., 2022).

-Finally, my following article is currently under evaluation: "Abortion and Coronavirus – Between Women's Rights Discourse and Obligations Discourse".
-Simultaneously, nowadays I am collaborating with Prof. Benjamin Shmueli from Bar-Ilan University in co-authoring the article – "Between the Unborn Child's Rights and His Intending Parents' Rights and Between the Patient's Rights Law and the Contract and Negligence Laws".
+Finally, I have an article currently being peer-reviewed, which is titled Abortion and Coronavirus—Between Women’s Rights Discourse and Obligations Discourse.

+At the moment, I am collaborating with Professor Benjamin Shmueli from Bar-Ilan University in co-authoring an article—Between the Unborn Child’s Rights and His Intending Parents’ Rights and Between the Patient’s Rights Law and Contract and Negligence Laws.